rbisewski/ndefence/README.md

 # ndefence - internal security log parser and firewall, written in golang

-A cut and dry golang application to generate daily data from log file entries of common servers, such as nginx or apache and output it to a text file so it can be accessed via w3m or lynx or wget.
+A humble golang application to generate daily data from log file entries common servers, such as nginx or apache and output it to a text file so it can be accessed via w3m or lynx or wget.

 Specifically it takes IPv4 address data from the access.log files and conducts the following: